suniltn/MultiDimensionSupport/README.md

-2. dd below code to build.gadle , This code assumes  values-sw1200dp as the base version and creates other new dimen files
+2. add below code to build.gadle , This code assumes  values-sw1200dp as the base version and creates other dimen files

 task generateDimensReource (type: Exec) {
     println "@@@start to run dimens_tools!!!!"